milanaryal/milanaryal.github.io/src/_posts/2014-07-24-the-best-times-to-post-on-social-media.md

 ---
 title: "The best times to post on social media"
+description: "The best times to post on social media, including Facebook, Twitter, Google+, LinkedIn, Pinterest, and blogs."
 date: 2014-07-24T23:51:00+05:45
-excerpt: "The best times to post on social media, including Facebook, Twitter, Google+, LinkedIn, Pinterest, and blogs."
 ---

 <p>Let&#8217;s not lie.
 Timing is huge.</p>